 About

-Hi, I’m Stephen Bonner — a machine learning researcher currently working in pre-clinical drug discovery at AstraZeneca (Views expressed here are my own and do not represent my employer).
-I’m particularly interested in LLMs for scientific usecases, GPU performance, open-source software, and Linux-based systems.
-This blog is a place to document experiments, deep-dives, and lessons learned—especially when things don’t go quite as planned.
+I’m particularly interested in applying LLMs to scientific problems, GPU performance, and Linux-based systems.
+This blog is where I document experiments, deep-dives, and lessons learned, especially when things don’t go quite as planned.

 Current Focus